 - 10 ounces Frozen Corn defrosted and drained (cooked to approximately half the suggested time on the package)

-- 16 ounces Potatoes peeled and diced (we use russet potatoes but Yukon gold potatoes, yellow or red potatoes will also work)
+- 16 ounces Potatoes peeled and diced (we use russet potatoes, but Yukon gold, yellow, or red potatoes also work)

-- ¼ cup Half and Half substitute whole milk if needed
+- ¼ cup Half and Half or Whole Milk

-- 1-2 tablespoon Chopped Chives or Green Onions for serving, optional
+- 1–2 tablespoons Chopped Chives or Green Onions for serving (optional)

 Instructions

-- Melt the butter in a large pot or dutch oven over medium heat.
-When the butter is melted and foamy add the onions and celery.
-Cook for 3 minutes until the onions are translucent.
-Stir frequently.
+- Melt the butter in a large pot or Dutch oven over medium heat.
+Add the onions and celery; cook for 3 minutes, stirring frequently, until the onions are translucent.

 - Add the garlic, salt, and black pepper.
-Cook for 1 minute, stir often.
+Cook for 1 minute, stirring often.

-- Add the flour and cook for 1-1½ minutes to cook out the raw flour taste.
-Stir almost constantly.
+- Stir in the flour and cook for 1–1½ minutes, stirring almost constantly, to cook out the raw flour taste.

-- Next, add the broth while stirring briskly with a wooden spoon or whisk.
-Continue adding and stirring until the flour is dissolved.
+- Slowly add the broth, stirring briskly with a wooden spoon or whisk until the flour is dissolved.

-- Add the creamed corn and ham.
+- Add the cream-style corn and ham.
 Stir well.
-Raise the heat and bring the soup to a simmer (will take about 5 minutes).
-Lower the heat to medium-low, cover, and cook for 10 minutes.
-Stir occasionally to make sure nothing is sticking to the bottom.
-Keep the liquid at a simmer.
-Raise or lower the heat, as needed.
+Raise the heat and bring the soup to a simmer (about 5 minutes).
+Then lower the heat to medium-low, cover, and cook for 10 minutes, stirring occasionally to prevent sticking.

-- In the meantime, cook the corn enough to defrost.
-Usually, half the recommended time on the package will be enough.
+- While the soup simmers, cook the frozen corn just enough to defrost—about half the recommended time on the package.
 Drain well.

-- Add the potatoes and corn kernels to the soup.
-Raise the heat, when it starts to simmer, lower the heat to medium-low, cover, and cook for 15-20 minutes or until the potatoes are tender.
-Stir occasionally to make sure they are not sticking to the bottom of the pot.
+- Add the potatoes and corn to the soup.
+Raise the heat to bring it back to a simmer, then reduce to medium-low, cover, and cook for 15–20 minutes, or until the potatoes are tender.
+Stir occasionally to prevent sticking.

-- Finally, lower the heat to low, add the half and half (or milk), stir well, cover and cook gently for 2-3 minutes to heat through.
+- Lower the heat to low, add the half and half (or milk), stir well, cover, and cook gently for 2–3 minutes to heat through.

-- Taste and add salt if needed.
-As a reference we added ¾ teaspoon to ours.
-Serve the soup into individual bowls, garnish with green onions or chives, if desired.
+- Taste and add more salt, if needed.
+(As a reference, we added ¾ teaspoon.)
+Serve in bowls and garnish with chives or green onions, if desired.

 Notes